mberlanda/real_world_haskell/ch12/notes.md

 ### Encoding an EAN-13 Barcode

 > It’s useful to have an encoder for reference.
 This will allow us to, for example, ensure that our code is correct by checking that the output of `decode . encode` is the same as its input

+### Constraints on Our Decoder

+In this book we don't process images since they tend to be out of focus, noisy, low in contrast, and of poor resolution.

+### Divide and Conquer

+- Convert color data into a form we can easily work with.
+- Sample a single scan line from the image and extract a set of guesses as to what the encoded digits in this line could be.
+- From the guesses, create a list of valid decodings.

+### Turning a Color Image into Something Tractable

+- Parsing a Color Image
+- Grayscale Conversion: we need to convert the color data into monochrome
+- Grayscale to Binary and Type Safety: convert the grayscale image into a two-valued image, where each pixel is either on or off